MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 - Select **Install assemblies to GAC** in the Optional setup steps window during installation.

 > [!IMPORTANT]
-> Do not download NcO 3.1.
+> Do not download NCo 3.1.

 More information: [About on-premises gateway](/power-platform/admin/wp-onpremises-gateway)